EquivAct: SIM(3)-Equivariant Visuomotor Policies beyond Rigid Object Manipulation: Method

-\textbf{Loss function.} We use a multi-part loss function that supervises the velocity predictions and the gripper control predictions of the policy separately.
-To supervise the outputs of the velocity map, we want to apply a loss term on every point on the point cloud.
+\textbf{Loss function.} We use a multi-component loss function for training the target velocities and gripper open/close commands.
+To supervise the outputs of the velocity map, we want to apply a loss term on every point in the point cloud.
 However, points that are located farther away from any end-effector in the demonstration should receive less supervision than points closer to one of the end-effectors.
-To achieve this, we weight the loss term applied to each point on the point cloud such that the closer a point is to the end-effector, the higher the loss is weighted.
-Concretely, the velocity prediction loss is defined by where $\rvv_i$ denotes the ground truth velocity of the $i$-th end-effector, $\hat{\rvv}_i$ denotes the predicted velocity of the $i$-th end-effector, and $w(\rvx_i, \rvy_e) = \exp(-(\rvx_i- \rvy_e)^2 / (2\sigma))$ is a weighting function that is large when $\rvx_i$ is close to $\rvy_e$ and small when $\rvx_i$ is far from $\rvy_e$.
-The gripper control prediction loss is simply defined as the mean squared error (MSE) loss between the predicted gripper actions $\hat{g}_e$ and the ground truth actions $g_e$: $\mathcal{L}_{\text{grip}} = \text{MSE}(\hat{g}_e, g_e)$.
-The policy learning loss is a weighted sum of the velocity prediction and gripper loss: where $\lambda_\text{vel}$ is a weighting term for the velocity part of the loss function.
+To achieve this, we weigh the loss term applied to each point by how far that point is from the end-effectors.
+Concretely, the loss is defined by: